Mirela-Anca Stoia1,2, Anca Daniela Farcas1,2, Calin Homorodean1,3, Dan Mircea Olinic1,3

-1 „Iuliu Hatieganu” University of Medicine and Pharmacy, Cluj-Napoca, Romania
+1 First Medical Clinic, „Iuliu Hatieganu” University of Medicine and Pharmacy, Cluj-Napoca, Romania

 Keywords: coronary artery disease, carotid artery stenosis, carotid intima media thickness, cardiovascular risk factors.